 How to register a company name at Companies House

-How do I find out if my company name has been rejected by Companies House?
+What happens if my company name is rejected by Companies House?

 Companies House services